 I like to use silicone soap molds for melt and pour soaps because it's so easy to remove the soap when it's cooled down!
 You're all ready to go with practically instant home made soap!

 And as a great project to make with kids?
 My grand daughter and I had a great time doing this project, and everyone LOVED the soap!
-My grand daughter is coming for another visit next week, so we will probably be making up some more!
+She is coming for another visit next week, so we will probably be making up some more!

 Have you ever tried making soap with kids?
 Or tried melt and pour soap?
 What is your favorite style of making soap?
 I'd love to know what you think!
 If you try Melt and Pour with your kids, how did it go?

 Hugs, Health, & Self-Reliance,